OGRECave/ogre-next/Docs/src/manual/hlms.md

     (i.e. `PF_L8`) even if the original is stored as a 32-bit RGBA PNG file.
 Furthermore, sRGB (gamma correction) is disabled for these textures.
-3. Detail maps & its normal maps are usually meant to be tileable.
+3. Detail maps and their normal maps are usually meant to be tileable.
     Therefore on mobile, UV atlas is disabled.

 Desktop-only Hlms implementations already skip the use of